 In the case of a service launcher, a

 .servicefile is generated if systemd is detected.
 To configure advanced aspects of systemd execution you can add additional content to that file.

-In the Installer->Screens & Actions step, you can add a "Background updater" installer application that runs in the background and automatically downloads an updater installer.
-Such a background updater will not execute the downloaded update installer because that would disrupt the work of the user.
+In the Installer->Screens & Actions step, you can add a "Background update downloader" installer application that runs in the background and automatically downloads an updater installer.
+Such a background update downloader will not execute the downloaded update installer because that would disrupt the work of the user.
 Instead, it executes a "Schedule update installation" action to register the downloaded updated installer for later execution.